SlicerIGT/SlicerBoneReconstructionPlanner/README.md

 1. Do a [Virtual Surgical Plan](#virtual-surgical-planning)
 2. Click "Create 3D model of the reconstruction for 3D printing".
 This button maybe useful for users that want to prebend plates with a 3D printed model.

+## Settings

+You can use the "Lights rendering" setting to make the 3D visualizations nicer.
+Try "MultiLamp and Shadows", if you don't like it, you can always go back to "Lamp" default setting.

 # User contributions and feedback

 Fell free to open an [issue](https://github.com/SlicerIGT/SlicerBoneReconstructionPlanner/issues/new) (or [report here](https://discourse.slicer.org/t/how-to-design-3d-printed-surgical-guide-for-mandible-reconstruction/19754/11)) if you find the instructions or the videotutorial inaccurate, or if you need help finishing the workflow